Legal Advice on all Child Maintenance Service Matters

-CMS Tribunal Preparation and Tribunal Representation
+CMS Day to Day Care Tribunal Preparation and Tribunal Representation

-Preparation is very important because if the Tribunal does not have the correct evidence, it can’t determine the case and may seek an adjournment which drags the time out.
+Preparation is very important because if the Tribunal does not have the correct evidence, it can’t determine the shared care or day to day care case and may seek an adjournment which drags the time out.
 However, if evidence is continually not supplied and someone is deemed deliberately not to be helping the Tribunal, it may just draw adverse inference and will make a judgement based on what it can see and what opinion it forms.
 Being properly prepared with help from people experienced in attending and representing at Tribunals can save time and money.

 What to expect at a Tribunal hearing